Secmetrics/bao.secmetrics.no/_u2fapi/u2f_signURL.md

 returnUrl
 : The return URL after successful authenticated a U2F Security Key

 Generate an U2F sign URL with the given username and return URL and redirecting to it with your application.
+{: .success }

 The username must be unique in your application such as an email address.
 {: .info }